Chicago Bicycle Accident Lawyer

 Common Injuries in Cyclist Accidents

 When a car, van or truck hits a person on a bicycle, the resulting injuries can be very serious.
-Compared to the person in the vehicle, a bicyclist has little protection.
+From experience dealing with vehicle-on-vehicle accidents, Chicago car accident lawyers know that compared to the person in the vehicle, a bicyclist has little protection.
 Helmets can help reduce the severity of injuries, but even a cyclist wearing the proper safety gear can be seriously hurt.

 Common injuries include: